chrisaern/change-title-property-of-jpg/README.md

 Get-ChildItem stored in $files.
 Edit <path> to the folder you will be working with. *.jpg will only read .jpg files.
 I have not tested Exiftool with any other image types other than .jpg, but it should work with others aswell.
 Test it first if you want, and be sure to edit the image type.

-Edit <path> on line 7 to the location of exiftool.exe.
+Edit <path>\exiftool.exe to the location of exiftool.exe

 The script will add the first entry in the array on the first image in the folder, then increment the count on the array and perform the same action on the next image, until in finished.